shakebugs/shake-docs/docs/android/configuration-and-data/activity.md

 </Tabs>

 ### Network requests
-If you want to see user's network traffic to fix bugs more efficiently, add this line of code to your `OkHttpClient`:
+If you want to receive user's network traffic logs, add this line to your `OkHttpClient`:

 <Tabs
   groupId="android"